AsaAsgeirs/API-SantiagoKEA/README.md

 This ensures a higher level of security against potential hacking threats.

 Santiago's link about HTTP requests methods: https://coderspage.com/iceland

+We used the **_Postman_** tool to verify the API
+- Postman is an interactive and automatic tool for verifying the API

 ---------------------------------------------------------------------------------
 **Creating an application that consumes and uses data from an API using:**